List of The Incredibles characters: Edna Mode

-Edna "E" Mode (voiced by Brad Bird) is an eccentric fashion designer who designs the costumes for many members of the superhero community.
+Edna "E" Mode (Brad Bird) is an eccentric fashion designer who designs the costumes for many members of the superhero community.
 To that end, not only does she take the aesthetics of the clothes into account, but also their practical uses such as protective qualities and accommodation to the powers of the wearer.
 She was a guest at Mr. Incredible and Elastigirl's wedding.
 Rick Dicker, who felt that Edna was "difficult" to work with, was the one who first referred Elastigirl to Edna.
 Edna was conceived as an amalgam between James Bond's gadget supplier, Q, and Oscar-winning costume designer Edith Head.
 Pixar artist Teddy Newton, who co-designed the character, stated that the film's animators looked for inspiration in the 1995 fashion documentary Unzipped, which spotlighted a number of designers, including Isaac Mizrahi and Polly Mellen.
 Edna Mode also appeared with Pierce Brosnan to present the Academy Award for Costume Design at the 77th Academy Awards.
-Edna refuses to design super suits with capes in light of the number of supers having unfortunate accidents because their capes got caught in airliner turbines, elevators, missiles, etc. The film's creators originally could not find an appropriate actress to voice Edna.
+Edna refuses to design super suits with capes in light of the number of supers having unfortunate accidents because their capes got caught in airliner turbines, elevators, missiles and other hazards.
+The film's creators originally could not find an appropriate actress to voice Edna.
 Finally, when asking actress Lily Tomlin to voice Edna, Brad Bird provided an example of what she should sound like.
 Tomlin told Bird that he successfully captured her voice so well that he should provide it in the film himself, which Bird did.

 Edna Mode was ranked number 8 in IGN's list of the Top 10 Pixar Characters, and number 6 in Empire magazine's list of the Top 20 Pixar Characters.

 When Bob visits Edna to get his old super suit patched up in The Incredibles, she is inspired to create new suits for the entire family, including Jack-Jack even though he has not yet exhibited any powers.
 She returns in Incredibles 2, offering to babysit Jack-Jack for an exhausted Bob, and upgrades Jack-Jack's suit with sensors that allow the family to track him and curb his newly manifested powers via remote control.
 The time she spends looking after Jack-Jack is the focus of the short Auntie Edna.